Top 3 Excuses From Relatives Who Avoid Caregiving

 We share 3 top reasons why family members don’t help with caregiving and suggest how to overcome their excuses so they’ll give you the help you need and deserve.

-This may sound ridiculous because you’re living the grueling caregiving reality, but from the outside, it may look like you’ve got everything under control and don’t need help.
+This may sound ridiculous because you’re living the grueling reality of caregiving, but from the outside, it may look like you’ve got everything under control and don’t need help.

-Often, people who aren’t involved in day-to-day care have no idea how much time, energy, and sacrifice is needed to care for an older adult.
+Often, people who aren’t involved in day-to-day care have no idea how much time, energy, and sacrifice are needed to care for an older adult.

 And telling your family member about everything you do isn’t as effective as having them experience it firsthand.

-A good way to start changing their misguided point of view is to slowly get them involved in day-to-day activities.
+A good way to start changing their misguided point of view is to involve them in day-to-day activities gradually.

-For example, ask your relative to help with a specific task – like a health insurance claim issue or financial housekeeping.
+For example, ask your relative to help with a specific task – such as a health insurance claim or financial housekeeping.

-Or, arrange their visit for when you’d normally help Mom get ready for bed and then ask them to do some of the things you would normally do.
+Or, arrange their visit for when you’d usually help Mom get ready for bed, and then ask them to do some of the things you would typically do.

 They may not change their minds the first couple of times, but if you keep involving them in various aspects of your older adult’s care, they’ll soon see firsthand how much time and energy caregiving really takes.

-Another type of family member might not know how they should help.
-These folks do better when asked to do specific tasks.
+Another type of family member might not know how they help.
+These folks do better when given specific tasks.

-It might be annoying to have to constantly spell out exactly what you need because it seems so obvious to you, but these people often respond better to requests.
+It might not be delightful to have to constantly spell out precisely what you need because it seems so apparent to you, but these people often respond better to requests.

 When you started as a caregiver, you had to jump in and learn on the job.